JMap Cloud

 • Permissions

-• Removing a spatial data source
+• Removing a data source

 • Uploading Files